travis-ci/docs-travis-ci-com/user/languages/ruby.md

     {: data-file=".travis.yml"}

-* If you're using a version of Ruby before 2.6 and want to use Bundler 2.x, you'll also want to make sure to upgrade to a newer version of RubyGems.
+* If you're using a version of Ruby lower than 2.6 and want to use Bundler 2.x, make sure to upgrade to a newer version of RubyGems.
   On the default version of RubyGems shipped with older versions of Ruby, the Bundler version in `Gemfile.lock` must match exactly the version being used, or it will error.
-This would cause when a new version of Bundler comes out, but it's fixed in more recent RubyGems releaeses.
+  It's fixed in more recent RubyGems releases.

     ```yaml
     before_install: